About Our Alaskan Malamute Puppies

 Puppies can be visited at 4 weeks, no sooner, as moms are usually too overprotective and pups are too susceptible to germs.
 All visitors are required to spray their shoes with Lysol disinfectant spray and to use hand sanitizer before interacting with puppies.
 When visits are made, we require you to agree to our visitation agreement which is found on our “Request Visit“ contact form page.

 Puppy picks MUST be done between 4-5 weeks after they are born.
 Puppy pick appointments are made according to the deposit holder’s pick rights.
 For example, if you have 1st pick male and female, you will be required to make your pick first within a certain time frame or you will have forfeited your pick rights.
 We CANNOT hold up the process if you are unable to make your pick in a timely fashion as there are others with pick rights whom we are obligated to as well.
-If you are long distant, and having the puppy shipped, pictures can be provided of all available pups and you can pick this way as well.
+If you are long distance, pictures can be provided of all available pups and you can pick this way as well.

 If you are interested in owning one of our pups, please READ carefully all the following information regarding our process BEFORE sending your deposit.
 Also, you may view our AGREEMENT ahead of time, which must be agreed to BEFORE placing a deposit and signed prior to picking up your puppy.

 There is no guarantee on phenotype (colors, coats, etc) sexes, or quantity of the litters – EVER.
+We can sometimes “guess” what we might get based on previous litters, but until pups are born, it’s impossible to know such things.
 We also do not guarantee that any planned breeding will be successful.
 When dealing with nature and the natural order of things, these things are simply not something that anyone should ever try to “guarantee”.
 The dates we post on expected litters are not exact, they are estimated based on what we feel is a close guess as to when to expect litters.
 There are many factors at play, such as when our females actually go into their heat cycles and when they are individually ready to breed.
 Sometimes our girls are right on schedule, sometimes they are early or later than expected.
 It’s all about natural processes, so please do not assume that the dates we post are ever set in stone.
 As a general rule, once the heat cycle begins, our females are not ready to actually breed for another 2 weeks.
 These times can vary from a few days to a few weeks, and again, be either earlier or later.
-We are not “in the business” to produce pups, so therefore we do not do anything to interfere with their natural processes.
+We are not “in the business” just to produce pups, so therefore we do not do anything to interfere with their natural processes.
 Although we intend certain “pairings” there are times when those specific pairings might not work, and so we may try a different pairing.
 These dogs are multi-level, deeply intelligent, unique individuals and it’s simply not possible or even ethical to judge whether or not a pup is a “good pick” based on color, coat, or even sex alone.
 Just with any living sentient being, there is a much more deeper connection involved.
-The Alaskan Malamute breed is stunningly gorgeous and sought after for this quality alone – but we strongly encourage you to also look beyond the superficial, and focus on the inner connection you feel as well when picking out a pup.
+The Alaskan Malamute breed is stunningly gorgeous and sought after for this quality alone – but we strongly encourage you to also look beyond just the superficial, and also focus on the inner connection you feel as well when picking out a pup.

 There are absolutely NO REFUNDS for deposits made towards pups.
 These deposits are made in Good Faith that you are reserving a puppy for yourself and that you are fully on-board with this commitment.
 When we receive a deposit we know that we have a qualified home waiting for one of our babies.
 You will find this to be a standard among most all breeders.
 Only in very rare and specific circumstances will we issue refunds, and this is totally left to our discretion, and per our written agreement.
-Deposits made via PayPal are also NON REFUNDABLE.
-PayPal does not supersede our seller policy.
+Deposits made via Google Pay and/or PayPal are also NON REFUNDABLE.
+Google Pay or PayPal does not supersede our seller policy.
 If something happens which delays an expected litter, your deposit will simply move to the next litter.
 This can sometimes require you to wait for an additional 6 months to a year.
 This is not something that usually happens, but it’s always a possibility, and something everyone should be aware of and understand if it should ever happen.
+We have MANY expenses to maintain even our small pack, there are costs that most folks don’t even think about or realize.
+Deposits are used to care for our dogs, pay for veterinarian care, food, toys, licensing, enclosures, fencing, and many other things.
+We also pay taxes and do things by “the book”.
+We do not cut corners and we do not “Cheat the System”.
+Our dogs benefit directly from us doing things the right way, and to us, it’s the only way.

 Failure to actually READ and fully understand our agreement, how we do things with our dogs and pups, and what we expect of those wishing to own one of our babies, PRIOR to sending a deposit, will be considered a breach of terms.
 There is no excuse for ignorance when we take as much time and effort to disclose EVERYTHING there is that you should know before making this commitment.
-It is a major red flag when people email us asking for “price and availability” only, when it’s clearly stated on our website, and if someone doesn’t even take the time to read that – then they will more than likely not be getting one of our babies.
+For those who read our site thoroughly, they will know we repeat things multiple times, to be sure we provide as much information as possible.
+It is a major red flag when people email us asking for just “price and availability” only, when it’s clearly stated on our website, and if someone doesn’t even take the time to read that – then they will more than likely not be getting one of our babies.
 We don’t put people through strenuous application processes, background checks etc, but we will not simply just ignore “warning” signs of potential irresponsible individuals.
 Too many precious animals end up in shelters, abandoned, abused, neglected, or not given the life they deserve, simply because people think all there is to dog ownership is the initial price tag.

 We will NEVER suggest that a puppy is “100% clear” of any and all parasites upon leaving our home as this is a very ignorant and irresponsible claim for anyone to make.
 Things can change on a daily basis, what might not have been there one minute, might be present the next.
 Parasites in young puppies is an ON-GOING maintenance based process.
 We choose to use Codex Food Grade Diatomaceous Earth as a daily oral worming treatment because it is highly effective against most common parasites while also providing additional beneficial minerals.
-FG DE is used in zoos, sanctuaries and farms across the country, is much easier on a young puppy’s system than many chemical wormers, and it is what we CHOOSE to use as our main source of combating parasites.
-We also use a mild chemical wormer, Strongid, at least once before the pups leave to their new homes.
+FG DE is used in zoos, sanctuaries and farms across the country, is much easier on a young puppy’s system than many chemical wormers, and it is what WE CHOOSE to use as our main source of combating parasites.
+We also use mild chemical wormers such as Pyrantel or Fenbendazole, at least once before the pups leave to their new homes.
 Coccidia is very commonly present in puppies, and if a puppy becomes too stressed out when leaving to go to their new homes, this can lower their immune system, making them vulnerable, and can allow certain things to manifest quickly and without warning.
-Coccidia can be fatal if allowed to go untreated, especially when suspected in puppies.
+Coccidia can be fatal if allowed to go untreated, especially when suspected in puppies, but is extremely common and easily treatable.
 This is why our agreement specifically states that we require having a puppy RE-CHECKED by your veterinarian within 3 days to ensure that your puppy is STILL in a healthy state of being.
-This is your responsibility.
+This is YOUR responsibility.
 Additional concerns during transporting/transitioning to a new home: Alaskan Malamute puppies cannot be overheated, allowed to become dehydrated, or exposed to too much too quickly.
 Puppies PREFER to be cool and get overheated very easily.
 Many inexperienced “new owners” will make the mistake of wanting to keep them too warm, cover them with blankets, or cuddle them to the point where they are just too hot.
-Our puppies are often used to temperatures reaching near ZERO degrees, they thrive in these lower temperatures – never think an Alaskan Malamute is too cold!
+Our puppies are often conditioned to temperatures reaching near ZERO degrees and even lower prior to leaving us, they thrive in these lower temperatures!
 Please see this additional article on this topic as there is MUCH more to KNOW: Thinking about a Puppy?

 Deposits we receive are used to provide for the dog’s and puppies upkeep, care, and enrichment of life; this is something that cannot be refunded under any circumstance.
 We have a very thorough agreement which clearly explains our policies and the terms of receiving a puppy.
-We will often accept deposits months in advance of breedings to give people a chance to finance their puppy over the course of 6 months to a year, and to ensure that we will be able to place the majority of a litter with qualified loving forever homes.
+We will often accept deposits months in advance of breedings to give people a chance to finance their puppy over the course of 6 months to a year, and to ensure that we will be able to place the majority of a litter with qualified loving forever homes before they are even born.

-Our puppies come with a health certificate from a trusted and respectable local veterinarian.
+Our puppies come with a health exam certificate from a trusted and respectable local veterinarian.
 Pups also come with shot and worming record, and a bag of useful goodies to take home!
-We also ask to take a photo of you with your puppy on the day of pickup so that we can place you in our “Happily Ever Afters Gallery” section of our website (coming soon).
+We also ask to take a photo of you with your puppy on the day of pickup so that we can place you in our “Happily Ever Afters Gallery” section of our website.

 We offer a stress-free process that not only provides peace of mind, but also guarantees that anyone with the ability to properly provide a safe and loving forever-home to one of our babies, has the opportunity to do so.
 Starting in 2019, we will also offer a $200 discount to verified Active Military/Veterans.
 You must inquire about this discount BEFORE sending your initial deposit for us to be able to honor it.